Whom do you serve?

-Once your customer or family has given you feedback on what they would like to see changed — do it!
-Not everything can be changed overnight, and most understand this.
+Once your customer or family has given you feedback on what they would like to see change — do it!
+Not everything can be changed overnight, and most people understand this.
 Set up a schedule to address outstanding issues prioritized from your customer's perspective.
-Meet regularly to communicate progress of improvements.
+Meet regularly to communicate progress toward improvements.

 If you haven’t engaged in this type of activity, or it’s been a long time since you have, do it immediately.
 Your business and relationships will thrive!

 OneAccord Principals are business owners, C-level executives and entrepreneurs who know what it takes to build a great company and keep it growing.
 Let us assess your business to determine your best path forward.

 Tim MacDonald joined OneAccord as a Principal in 2018.
 He brought with him more than 25 years of senior management experience having served in small, medium and global companies as president, vice president of sales and vice president of operations.
 His accomplishments include exponential growth and bringing struggling companies back from the brink.